- Research in Focus

 Dr. Birmingham is principal investigator of an interdisciplinary project supported by a significant grant ($99,990 over one year) from the Kids Brain Health Network.
 Through a collaborative research relationship between different universities such as UBC and Western University, Dr. Birmingham developed a device to help individuals with ASD who suffer from sound sensitivity.
 Data from this study revealed that children with ASD are less likely to benefit from the collaboration of a peer than are typically developing children.
 Within the span of one year, Dr. Birmingham and her research group successfully moved from proof of concept to creating a minimally viable product.
 Her research has been recently published in Development and Psychopathology, and an addtional article in press in Autism in Adulthood.

-Dr. Heng Hartse became CASDW’s, Canadian Association for the Study of Discourse and Writing next Vice-President.
+Dr. Heng Hartse recently became the vice president of CASDW, the Canadian Association for the Study of Discourse and Writing.
 CASDW is a bilingual scholarly association dedicated to advancing the study and teaching of discourse, writing, and communication in academic and non-academic settings such as higher education, business, government, and non-profit organization.
-In addition to service to the academic community, Dr. Heng Hartse is embarking on a new research project with Dr. Fazel and Dr. Marshall from the Faculty of Education, to explore student and instructor experiences with remote instruction in a first-year academic literacy course as a response to the current change to remote education during the pandemic.
-In addition, Dr. Heng Hartse and Dr. Fazel are advocates and scholars in educating students about building their scholarly profile and more recently, they strive to develop students’ academic literacy to identify and avoid predatory academic publishers.
+In addition, Dr. Heng Hartse is involved in a new research project led by Dr. Steve Marshall, to explore student and instructor experiences with remote instruction in a first-year academic literacy course as a response to the current change to remote education during the pandemic.
+Dr. Ismaeil Fazel of the Centre for Educational Excellence is also involved in the project.
+Dr. Heng Hartse and Dr. Fazel are also engaged in work on developing graduate students’ academic literacy to identify and avoid predatory or low-quality academic publishers.

 Dr. Cher Hill was a guest on Angel Lin’s Translanguaging & Trans-Semiotizing Research Channel.
 Her talk was entitled, Becoming diffractive as practitioners.
 She received funding to host Lex̱éywa: Passing the Torch to You: MEd EP Alumni Conference, featuring prominent Elder, educator, leader and residential school survivor, Bea Silver (cancelled due to COVID).
 She was scheduled to present her paper, Exploring trans-corporal methodologies: Creek restoration as a site for multi-system change and (re)conciliation, at the International Congress of Qualitative Inquiry (cancelled).
 Her self-study research group (Awneet Sivia, Kau’i Keliipio, Vicki Kelly, Paula Rosehart, and Cher Hill) was to present a paper “Two-Eyed Seeing”: What can self-study research learn from Indigenous knowing, as well as a symposium, Métissage as practice for new ways of knowing and being in teacher education, at Canadian Society for the Study of Education (also cancelled due to COVID).